dsccommunity/ActiveDirectoryDsc/README.md

 ### Unreleased

-* xADRequestODJ: New resource added.
+* xADDomainJoinFile: New resource added.

 ### 2.10.0.0